Ratnakar-B/Real-time-chat-app/client/README.md

 • Install a node-module in client end.
 Then run it as per the front-end side instructions.
 • Open two terminals one is for server.js and another are for client.
-• Back-end: server.js, give command “npm start”.
+• Back-end: cd Real-time-chat-app-----> npm start
 • Front-End side: cd Real-time-chat-app----> cd client------> npm start.